Ask a doctor about a prescription for TRAMADOL RETARD COMBIX 150 mg PROLONGED-RELEASE TABLETS

 Children

-Tramadol Retard Combix is not suitable for children under 12 years old.
+Tramadol Retard Combix is not suitable for children under 12 years.

 Elderly patients

-In elderly patients (over 75 years old), tramadol elimination may be slower.
+In geriatric patients (over 75 years), the elimination of tramadol may be slower.
 If this occurs, your doctor may prolong the dosing intervals.

-Patients with liver or kidney insufficiency / dialysis
+Patient with liver or kidney failure / dialysis

-Patients with severe liver or kidney insufficiency should not take Tramadol Retard Combix.
-If your insufficiency is mild or moderate, your doctor may prolong the dosing interval.
+Patients with severe liver or kidney failure should not take Tramadol Retard Combix.
+If your failure is mild or moderate, your doctor may prolong the dosing interval.

-How and when to take Tramadol Retard Combix?
+How and when should you take Tramadol Retard Combix?

 Tramadol Retard prolonged-release tablets are administered orally.

-Always swallow the Tramadol Retard Combix tablets whole, not divided or chewed, with sufficient liquid, preferably in the morning and at night.
-You can take the tablet with an empty stomach or with meals.
+Tramadol Retard Combix tablets should always be swallowed whole, not divided or chewed, with sufficient liquid, preferably in the morning and at night.
+You can take the tablet with an empty stomach or with food.

 For how long should you take Tramadol Retard Combix?